symfony/symfony-docs/setup/flex.rst

          logger mailer form security translation validator
        $ composer require --dev dotenv maker-bundle orm-fixtures profiler

 #.
-If the project's ``composer.json`` file doesn't contain ``symfony/symfony``
+If the project's ``composer.json`` file doesn't contain the ``symfony/symfony``
    dependency, it already defines its dependencies explicitly, as required by Flex.
-You just need to reinstall all dependencies to force Flex generate the config files in ``config/``, which is the most tedious part of the upgrade
+Reinstall all dependencies to force Flex to generate the configuration files in ``config/``, which is the most tedious part of the upgrade
    process:

    .. code-block:: terminal